-The provision of treatment for someone experiencing an eating disorder should sit within a multidisciplinary treatment team.
-This includes a medical practitioner (such as your GP), a mental health professional, and a dietitian if accessible.
-‘Mental health professional’ is an umbrella term for a number of different professions that provide mental health care and treatment.
-These professions include counselling, nursing, occupational therapy, psychiatry, psychology, psychotherapy and social work.
+Treatment for someone experiencing an eating disorder is usually delivered by a multidisciplinary team.
+This usually includes a medical practitioner (such as your GP), a mental health professional, and a dietitian.
+Mental health professionals can include counsellors, mental health nurses, nurse practitioners occupational therapists, psychiatrists, psychologists, psychotherapists and social workers.
 Your GP may also be able to provide mental health treatment if they have completed training in this area.
-The mental health provider will have areas of particular expertise and you can ask about this when speaking with your GP or the practice or service that they work for.

 When searching for a treatment provider, understanding the setting in which they work can be helpful so you know the type of service that you will be attending, and who else from their team may be supporting you in your recovery journey.

-Clinicians working in private practice may work within a larger practice, as a sole practitioner, within another multidisciplinary care setting, or may work in a headspace centre.
+Clinicians working in private practice may work within a larger practice, as a sole practitioner, within a multidisciplinary care setting, or in a headspace centre.
 If your GP refers you to a private practitioner, you can choose the person you would like to see, and each clinician will have specific interests and skill sets which you can learn about on this website and by asking the practice.
 Your clinician will develop a treatment plan with you and together you can decide how often you will attend appointments.
 Some private practices have a wait list so it can be helpful to ask about this, as well as fees, when you contact them.
 Your treatment provider will work closely with your GP to make sure that your physical and mental health needs are well supported.

 Considerations: It is free to attend these services, and your GP, paediatrician, or psychiatrist can help you understand more about eligibility for your local service and make a referral for you.
 These services may have a wait list – contact them if you want to know about wait times.